bl0nd/chive/README.md

 #### Variants
-In order to switch variants without requiring additional information in the original target file, Chive needs some help from you.
-In particular, Chive must somehow know where in the target to start deleting and adding content.
+In order to switch variants without requiring additional information in the original target file, Chive needs some help.
+In particular, Chive needs to somehow know where in the target to begin deleting and adding text/data.

 To do this, Chive searches all the variants for a particular target to see if any of them has an exact match against the target file.
 If there is, then Chive